wuzhe71/SCRN/README.md

         python train_SCRN.py
         ```
     * Test
         * Download the pre-trained model from [google drive](https://drive.google.com/open?id=1PkGX9R-uTYpWBKX0lZRkE2qvvpz1-IiG) and put it in './model/'.
-Then set your dataset path, then
+This model is only trained on the training set of DUTS and tested on other datasets, including SOC and test set of DUTS.Then set your dataset path, then
         ```
         python test_SCRN.py
         ```